jkkummerfeld/website-source/content/publication/prl10chemistry/index.md

   year: 2013
   url:
   venue: Proceedings of the National Academy of Sciences
-  authors: Eduardo Sanz, Chantal Valeriani, Emanuela Zaccarelli, Wilson C. K. Poon, Michael E. Cates and Peter N. Pusey
+  authors: Eduardo Sanz, Chantal Valeriani, Emanuela Zaccarelli, Wilson C. K. Poon, Michael E. Cates, Peter N. Pusey
 - title: Distributions of single-molecule properties as tools for the study of dynamical heterogeneities in nanoconfined water
   year: 2014
   url: